1-800-709-0906 or 604-277-5855 info@sostech.ca

 Conflict Solutions Seminars

-The following sessions are available via ZOOM and can be tailored for 1 or 2 hours each.
+The following sessions are available via ZOOM and can be combined in some cases.

 Class attendees will engage in discussion relating to how individual perceptions, assumptions and mindset affect thoughts, behaviours, and attitudes and ultimately the outcome of personal interactions.
 The module will include suggestions related to the need for professionalism, and strategies for managing our own anger during difficult interactions and strategies.
 This session also offers a specific strategy to defuse and de-escalate an angry or heightened person.